The Western Slope* has 105 meetings in 26 locations every week. Next up we have:

 List your event!

-H&I has issued an October 2016 statement dispelling inaccurate information about their need for funding.
-Bottom line: H&I needs our financial support and earnestly asks that we continue to pass the pink cans.
-Read their statement here.
+H&I has clarified inaccurate information about their need for funding.
+Bottom line: they need our financial support and earnestly request that we continue to pass the pink cans.
+Read their October 2016 statement here.

 From a Past Trustee at Large, Canada, Murray M. from the Eastern Canada Regional Forum in St. Catharines, Ontario, July of 2012:

 "This weekend at this forum, I've heard lots of talk about where our money goes.
 I know of one instance where I can tell you about where the money went.
 I would also like to pass on a thank you to you for where the money went.

 Early in my term as Trustee at Large, Canada, I too went to Mongolia.
 I was sent to attend their first National convention.
 I'm a recovered alcoholic from the bush of Northern Ontario.
 What was I doing in Mongolia?
 I was there because that convention was the first gathering of all AA group representatives in the Nation of Mongolia.